Claude Rye

 Arthur Claude Rye known as Claude Rye (13 January 1908 – 18 October 1988) was an international speedway rider from England.
 He earned four international caps for the England national speedway team.

 Speedway career

 Rye came to prominence in 1929 after gaining a two-year contract with Preston (speedway) and then joined Wimbledon Dons in 1931.

-In 1933, he won the Dirt Track Championnat du Monde (an early version of the Speedway World Championship and rival of the Star Riders' Championship) at Stade Buffalo in Paris during 1933.
-However it was also during 1933 that he broke a leg in his first Test appearance for England.
+In 1933, Rye won the Dirt Track Championnat du Monde (an early version of the Speedway World Championship and rival of the Star Riders' Championship) at Stade Buffalo in Paris during 1933.
+However, it was also during 1933 that he broke a leg in his first Test appearance for England.

-He became the captain of Wimbledon and finished second in the league averages during the 1933 Speedway National League.
+Rye became the captain of Wimbledon and finished second in the league averages during the 1933 Speedway National League.
 He competed in the 1934 Star Riders' Championship and went on to represent England against the United States and Australia.

 Personal life

 Rye was the Managing Director of one of Britain's largest ball bearing firms and became a Freeman of the City of London.